ahmed-n-abdeltwab/blog/_posts/2025-11-16-how-did-i-made-a-website.md

 - GitHub Actions — running tests before deploying.

 For cloud hosting:
-I considered AWS, since I’m familiar with it, but decided to choose the provider later depending on cost and performance.
+I considered AWS, since I’m familiar with it, but decided to choose the provider later depending on cost and performance. and how much my brother was willing to pay.

-This was my battlefield — now it was time to start fighting.

 ---